tern-tools/tern/docs/navigating-the-code.md

       base.yml <-- System wide scripts for package managers and such snippets.yml <-- scripts for one off commands command_lib.py <-- Command Library modules
+  ▾ helpers/
+      common.py <-- Common modules used at a high level throughout the code docker.py <-- modules specific to Docker
   ▾ report/
       content.py
       errors.py